SCB LEGAL

 Parental Responsibility Parental responsibility relates to all major decisions that need to be made about a child including schooling, medical, health, religion etc.

-Parenting Orders Also known as Court Orders that detail the arrangements about who is responsible for the day-to-day care of children.
+Parenting Orders Also known as Court Orders that detail the arrangements about who is responsible for the day to day care of children.

-Parenting Orders Program A court-ordered program providing FDR services for parenting disputes.
+Parenting Orders Program A Court-ordered program providing FDR services for parenting disputes.

 Parenting Plan A written agreement about parenting arrangements.